MAGALA-RICHARD/documentation-example/doc/api.rst

             Name of the model instance to modify.
         ``cachit`` : bool, optional
            used to cache results for model selection.
 Defaults to False.
-Important during repeated calls, like in optimization.
+Important during repeated calls, like in optimization. please do not cache, when you expect to make model adjustment, such as adding new child nodes

-        cache_size: int, optional
+        ``cache_size``: int, optional
            maximum number of caches that can be made to avoid memory leaks in case cacheit is true.
 Defaults to 300

         ``**kwargs`` : dict
             Additional keyword arguments specific to the model type.
 These vary by component: